Workforce, training and education

-Frequently Asked Questions about Coaching
+Coaching Frequently Asked Questions

 Please find answers to a range of frequently asked questions below which may assist you with your understanding of coaching and deciding whether you wish to process in accessing the support of a coach.

-What does a coach actually do?
+What does Coaching actually do?

 Coaches work with coachees to help them become more effective.
 A coach will use challenging questions to raise the awareness of the coachee, help them develop new thinking about their situation, and enable positive change.
 A coach will do much more listening than talking, and will not problem-solve on your behalf, or give advice.
 Rather they will offer support and challenge and will work with you as you find your own solutions.